AndrewCMartin/idb/PITCHME.md

   - Could also NOT be handling requests at all after a certain amount
 +++
 - Design
-  - Make it more like the official website
+  - Make the functionality more like the official website
+  - Add movie trailers and twitter feeds wherever possible

 ---

-# What puzzles us?
+### What puzzles us?
 +++
 - Loading speed
   - Filtering and sorting are slow